cloudkick/whiskey/README.md

 `npm test`

-If all the tests have sucessfully pased, the process should exit with a zero status code and you should see `* * * Whiskey test suite PASSED. * * *` message.
+If all the tests have sucessfully passed, the process should exit with a zero status code and you should see `* * * Whiskey test suite PASSED. * * *` message.